misterclayt0n/raytracing/README.md

 # Raytracing
-Just following the "Raytracing in One Weekend" series in zig
+Just following the "Raytracing in One Weekend" series in rust